wp-plugins/videostir-spokesperson/readme.txt

 == Changelog ==

 = 1.4.0 =
-* Keep user settings on update
+* Keep user settings on plugin deactivation and update
+* Better plugin code

 = 1.3.0 =
 * VS clip replaced to new